-Pressed flowers have something of an old-fashioned air about them, which is probably why I like them so much.
+Pressed violas have an old-fashioned air about them, which is probably why I like them so much.
 Here's how to make easy DIY pressed flower bookmarks:

-The same delicacy that makes violas and violets tricky as cut flowers makes them a perfect option for pressing.
-Details below:
+Above: The same delicacy that makes violas and violets fragile cut flowers makes them a perfect to press and dry.

-Above: I love the look of flowers pressed with their leaves.
-Where possible, I plucked my violas with a bit of their leaves still attached.
-I gently peeled back extra leaves until I had a shape that I thought would be nice once pressed.
+Above: I love the look of pressed flowers with leaves still attached.
+I gently peeled back extra leaves until I had a shape I thought would look nice after it was pressed.

-Above: I made sure to place my flowers toward the bottom of my book so there would be plenty of weight above them after it was closed.
-After I closed the book, I returned it to its usual place on the shelf and waited.
+Above: I placed the flowers on a page at the back of my book so there would be plenty of weight above them after it was closed.
+Then I returned the book to its place on the shelf and waited.

-Above: For thin flowers like violas or pansies, a week or ten days is all you really need to get a nice press.
-Some people recommend switching out the parchment paper during that time, but I don't think it's a necessary step.
+Above: For thin flowers such as violas or pansies, a week or 10 days is all you really need to wait.

 Above: Keep in mind that flowers will darken as they dry.
-The whites of my Coconut Swirl violas became much more noticeably yellow.
-After they're dry, your pressed flowers will be brittle.
-Use extra care when moving them off the parchment paper where they're been drying.
+The whites of the Coconut Swirl violas became more noticeably yellow.
+After they're dry, pressed flowers will be brittle.
+Use extra care when moving them off the parchment paper.

 Above: After your flowers are dried, you can glue them to thank you notes or place cards as an impressive embellishment or use them as delicate bookmarks.